 As a child, my great love was baseball.

-By the time, I entered 4th grade (in upstate Massachusetts) I had played one year of Little League and was usually interested in watching the Red Sox on Channel 38, as long as there was not a Godzilla movie on Channel 56.
+By the time, I entered 4th grade, in upstate Massachusetts, I had played one year of Little League and was usually interested in watching the Red Sox on Channel 38, as long as there was not a Godzilla movie on Channel 56.
 Though that year, I stumbled across a baseball book that had been abandoned by one of my older brothers (who were 9 and 15 years my senior).
+It changed everything for me,

 The book was gloriously full of history and statistics, through the 1961 season.
 1961 is one of the most-hallowed seasons in baseball history.
-There is a lot written about that season, but if you’re curious, just ask Billy Crystal:
+There is a lot written about that season, if you’re curious, Billy Crystal can explain:

 My family moved to the Orlando area when I was a teenager and I became less interested in baseball, because I no longer played it, and there was no “home team” in Florida.
 I still liked baseball, but it had lost its obsession status.